-A student has ACT or SAT 1 scores at a minimum level (see chart below).
+1. A student has ACT or SAT 1 scores at a minimum level (see chart below).
 ACT/SAT 1 scores must be on file before an exception to the placement testing requirement will be approved.
-NOTE: Placement testing scores from ACT, SAT 1, or COMPASS must have been within the last three years.
+NOTE: Placement testing scores from ACT, SAT 1, or COMPASS must be no more than 3 years old.